flowx-ai/docs-flowx/docs/building-blocks/ui-designer/ui-component-types/form-elements/select-form-field.md

+---
+sidebar_position: 2
+---

 # Select Form field

 ![](../../img/select_form_field.png)

-This is a select element that allows a user to select from a predefined list.&#x20;
+This is a select element that allows a user to select from a predefined list.

 A select list has multiple values that are defined by two parameters, a Label that will be displayed in the dropdown and a code that will be saved.
-For example, you can have a _Woman_ label with **F** value and _Man_ with **M** which means that when you select _Woman_ on the process instance **F** will be available for the **Select** key.&#x20;
+For example, you can have a _Woman_ label with **F** value and _Man_ with **M** which means that when you select _Woman_ on the process instance **F** will be available for the **Select** key.

 The available configuration options for this form element are:

 #### Select Settings

 1. **General**
-   * **Key** - creates the biding between form element and process data so it can be later used in [decisions](../../../node/nodes-types/exclusive-gateway-node.md), [business rules ](../../../node/nodes-types/task-node/)or [integrations](../../../node/nodes-types/message-send-received-task-node.md)
+   * **Key** - creates the biding between form element and process data so it can be later used in [decisions](../../../node/nodes-types/exclusive-gateway-node.md), [business rules](../../../node/nodes-types/task-node/)or [integrations](../../../node/nodes-types/message-send-received-task-node.md)
 2. **Flowx props**&#x20;
    * **Field Placeholder** - placeholder when the field has no value
    * **Field Label** - the label of the input